dimaKudr/dimaKudr.github.io/_posts/2014-12-10-Remove-links-from-Dash.md

 ---
 {% include JB/setup %}

-Remove .desktop file `~/.local/share/applications/` and `/usr/share/applications/` folders if it exists.
+Remove .desktop file from `~/.local/share/applications/` and `/usr/share/applications/` folders if it exists.